-Jack worked from his Saturna Island studio and gallery specializing in watercolour and acrylic paintng as well as paper sculptures and murals.
-He painted scenes of Satuna Island and the west coast, as well as figurative compositions.
+Jack worked from his Saturna Island studio and gallery specializing in watercolor and acrylic painting as well as paper sculptures and murals.
+He painted scenes of Saturna Island and the west coast, as well as figurative compositions.

-In his paintings as well as his paper sculpture designs, Jack was intriqued by shapes.
-He refered to his approach as "exploring with pieces (shapes) of colorur."
-Jack's work stresses the life of shapes on their own as key elements in a compostion whch were combined with other elements to make up the final piece of art.
+In his paintings as well as his paper sculpture designs, Jack was intrigued by shapes.
+He referred to his approach as "exploring with pieces (shapes) of color."
+Jack's work stresses the life of shapes on their own as key elements in a composition which were combined with other elements to make up the final piece of art.

 His paintings and paper sculptures are in collections throughout the world.

 Jack's work is available in Iris Giclée Prints.
 Giclée prints are now widely shown and distributed throughout the world.
 The main reason for acceptance of giclée prints and their notable growth is their quality.
 People are immediately taken with the look and feel of giclée because of the use of archival stock and its rich colors.
 Using a color management system, a proof is printed on fine art paper ensuring that the highest quality has been achieved.
 Prints can then be produced in custom sized on Archival quality paper and canvas.